xmblb/LandslideSizeFT-H/README.md

-Data and codes for Probabilistic Modeling of Earthquake-Induced Landslide Size Using FT-Transformer with Heteroscedastic uncertainty
+Data and codes for Heteroscedastic probabilistic deep learning